 There should be a mandatory first-year course on USIS and Blackboard.
 Moreover, there should be study specific information available on Blackboard for all studies.
 The first year course on USIS and Blackboard exists in most studies, but this is not mandatory.
 However, this should be, wherefore everyone understands clearly how affairs such as enrolling for exams and how to find study requirements on Blackboard for courses and the catalogue of the libraries work.
 Moreover, there should be more study specific information on Blackboard for the studies Mathematics and Physics, which are not there at the moment.

 - Invest in outdated buildings

 Invest in outdated buildings by means of new techniques such as motion sensors for lighting and faucets.
-Besides, improve the isolation through double glassed windows.
+Besides, improving the isolation through double glassed windows.
 At the moment, much power is used to keep the buildings warm, lights who are unnecessary on and bad isolation.
 Therefore, we find it useful to install motion sensors for lighting and faucets and to ensure better isolation by using double glassed windows.
-This is simply better for the environment, but the investment will cost less money on the long term due to the lower cost for gas, water and light.
+This is simply better for the environment, but the investment will cost less money in the long term due to the lower cost for gas, water and light.

 These are our councilors for the Faculty of Science 2019/2020!

 4. Christiaan van Buchem